 In short, instead of having to scroll through the timeline to find the right moment in time, you can jump from one quepoint to the other without having to bother about the rest, which is a huge time saver for multimedia professionals.

 Lately, quepoints are even used in video networks like Viddix.
 While the video plays, something else shows up on the right hand of the video or even music can start to play when a quepoint passes by in the timeline.

 RTMP means Real Time Messaging Protocol.
-What you really need to know about streaming is 5 things:
+What you really need to know about streaming is 5 things

-- With streaming video, viewers/listeners do not have to download a complete movie or audio before it starts to play.
+- With RTMP streaming video, viewers/listeners do not have to download a complete movie or audio before it starts to play.
 Instead, the movie literally streams in while you play it, comparable with a running water tap.
-Without streaming it can take a while before a movie plays and most viewers are impatient, so for regular podcasting, streaming is no luxury.
+Without streaming it can take a while before a movie plays and most viewers are impatient, so for big videos, streaming is no luxury.

-- 99 chances out of 100, you cannot do streaming video or audio directly from your own web site unless you rent an server with expensive streaming software on board which is unlikely if you have a small business.
-So, you rent a service where you upload your regular movies or you make use of free services like YouTube, Brightcove, etc..They make your movie into a streaming video automatically.
+- 99 chances out of 100, you cannot do streaming video or audio directly from your own web site unless you rent an server with expensive streaming software on board or you work via Amazon Web Services, which has an inexpensive solution to stream your videos.
+It is much cheaper then most Video services.

-- With streaming video, your movie is protected against illegal downloads although not bullet proof.
+- With RTMP streaming video, your movie is better protected against illegal downloads although not bullet proof.
 Nothing is 100% bullet proof protected on the internet.

 - Streaming video only plays on the internet, it doesn’t play from a CD or your local computer.
 In other words, you need to be connected to the internet or an intranet to play it.